raspberrypilearning/chatbot/en/step_9.md

                                     "D"
                                 ],
             "correct"       :   "C",
-            "explanation"   :   "You need to join the 'Hello ' string to the `name` variable, },
+            "explanation"   :   "You need to join the 'Hello ' string to the `name` variable", },
         {
             "question"      :   "Which script would ask the user for their first name and last name and then output their full name?",